mspnp/cloud-design-patterns/pipes-and-filters/README.md

 Now with your pipes deployed and filters ready to execute, it's time to send up a request for an image to be processed.

-1. Open a smaple image to see a "before" state.
+1. Open a sample image to see a "before" state.

    This repo has a sample image for you to see.
 Open images/clouds.png to see what the "before" image looks like.
 You'll notice it's larger than 600px wide and does not have a watermark on it.